 Aside from fasting and doing charity, Ramadan also encourages Muslims to focus on learning more about the religion.
 This can be tricky when travelling as days and schedules can be unpredictable, which is why it is helpful to set weekly goals.
 At the start of the week, work out how much of the Quran you plan to read or videos on Islamic talks you can watch on YouTube.
 Do plan some off days as well and don’t be so hard on yourself if you miss a session.

-*Note: This article was first published on 18 June 2016 but updated to include more current information.
+Editor’s note: This article was first published on 18 June 2016, republished on 3 April 2022, and now updated to include more current information.